More than 30 commercial and industrial customers are currently connected to a Class C recycled water supply.

-The information on this page is for business (agricultural, industrial, commercial) customers interesting in connecting to Class C recycled water.
+The information on this page is intended for business (agricultural, industrial, commercial) customers interesting in accessing Class C recycled water.

+If you are connected to Class A recycled water (Armstrong Creek, Torquay North), please refer to the Class A residential section.
 If you are a plumber connecting Class A recycled water to homes in new developments, refer to the information for plumbers.
-If you are a residential customer, please refer to the residential section.

 All of our water reclamation facilities produce class C (or better) recycled water.

 For suitable businesses, recycled water offers significant benefits.
 Recycled water is always in supply, not subject to water restrictions, and cheaper than drinking water.

 A permanent recycled water connection involves significant preparation, infrastructure works and costs.
 Customers are responsible for determining if recycled water is a suitable and viable option for their business.
 We can provide details on the quality and availability of recycled water.

 Recycled water is also available to cart from standpipes for short-term or low volume uses.